libreswan/libreswan/README.md

 development team on IRC in #swan on irc.freenode.net

-For those who want to track things a bit more closely, the swan-commits@lists.libreswan.org mailinglist will mail all the commit messages when they happen.
+For those who want to track things a bit more closely, the swan-commits@lists.libreswan.org mailing list will mail all the commit messages when they happen.
 This list is quite busy during active development periods.